-Tutorial on how to copy a dialog box text to your clipboard on Windows 8 and Windows 8.1
+Tutorial: Copy a dialog box text to clipboard on Windows 10 and 8.1

 Let’s take for example the error message “Microsoft Visual C++ Runtime Library” that pops on your screen unexpectedly.